DGRAG: Distributed Graph-based Retrieval-Augmented Generation in Edge-Cloud Systems: Related Work

-Knowledge graphs excel at capturing the core entities and relationships within data, a feature that can be effectively leveraged in cloud–edge collaborative RAG systems.
-By performing high-level semantic abstraction of local data, knowledge graphs can serve as concise and meaningful summaries of edge knowledge.
-This enables efficient information sharing and joint reasoning between the cloud and edge nodes, even when only summary-level information is exchanged, thereby reducing communication overhead and preserving data privacy.
+In distributed edge-cloud environments, knowledge graphs are ideal for efficiently representing and sharing data.
+It has proven to be highly effective in capturing the core entities and relationships within data\cite{peng2024graph, han2024retrieval}, a feature that can be effectively leveraged in collaborative RAG systems.
+They enable high-level semantic abstraction of local data, facilitating efficient information exchange and joint reasoning between the cloud and edge nodes.
+This approach reduces communication overhead, preserves privacy, and enhances system scalability.